 1. How many hours of CPE are required?

-2. Since licensed psychologists are already required to take continuing education courses, why is this new requirement necessary?
+2. Since licensed psychologists are already required to take continuing education courses, why is this requirement necessary?

 Although the California Board of Psychology requires licensed psychologists to take 36 hours of approved continuing education (CE) biennially, there is no further requirement specifying the content or topics that must be covered (besides mandatory hours in ethics).
 As such, there is no assurance that peace officer screening psychologists devote their CE hours to courses directly relevant to this purpose.
-The new POST regulation ensures that 12 of these 36 CE hours will involve instruction and education of direct relevance to this specialization.
+The POST regulation ensures that 12 of these 36 CE hours will involve instruction and education of direct relevance to this specialization.

 3. What criteria will POST use to approve courses?

 POST-approved CPE is training that has met two specific criteria: course quality and relevance.
 Course quality is determined by prior approval by the California Board of Psychology (BOP) for continuing education, as well as other bona fide organizations.
 These BOP pre-approved CE courses will have met the quality requirement for POST approval.